bgaze/ipsum-html/README.md

 It ships three main classes that are detailed in following documentation:

++ [Bgaze\IpsumHtml\IpsumHtml](#bgazeipsumhtmlipsumhtml): creates HTML structures randomly populated with Lorem Ipsum text.
-+ **Bgaze\IpsumHtml\Ipsum:** generates random Ipsum Ipsum text.
++ [Bgaze\IpsumHtml\Ipsum](#bgazeipsumhtmlipsum): generates random Ipsum Ipsum text.
-+ **Bgaze\IpsumHtml\Html:** creates HTML structures.
++ [Bgaze\IpsumHtml\Html](#bgazeipsumhtmlhtml): creates HTML structures.
 They can be manipulated fluently, minified and prettyfied.
-+ **Bgaze\IpsumHtml\IpsumHtml:** creates HTML structures randomly populated with Lorem Ipsum text.

 All this classes methods are statics.

-## Note about code completion
+> **Note about code completion**

-IpsumHtml does an heavy usage of PHP `__callStatic` method, so using phpDocumentor is necessary to provide code completion.
+> IpsumHtml does an heavy usage of PHP `__callStatic` method, so using phpDocumentor is necessary to provide code completion.
-Sadly, the phpDocumentor `@method` tag isn't well handled by many editors when using the `static` modifier.
+> Sadly, the phpDocumentor `@method` tag isn't well handled by many editors when using the `static` modifier.
+>

-A workaround, used in this lib, is to declared static methods as non-static into phpDocumentor blocks, then to configure the IDE to allow non-static methods after `::`.
+> A workaround, used in this lib, is to declared static methods as non-static into phpDocumentor blocks,
+> then to configure the IDE to allow non-static methods after `::`.
-In Netbeans IDE, that I use, you can do that by checking `Also Non-Static Methods after ::` into `Tools > Options > Code Completion > PHP`.
+> In Netbeans IDE, that I use, you can do that by checking `Also Non-Static Methods after ::` into `Tools > Options > Code Completion > PHP`.

 ## Installation